 \section{Introduction}

 \Label{S1} Optimization over distributions is an important topic in various areas.
-For example, the minimum divergence between a mixture family and an exponential family has been studied by em algorithm in the areas of machine learning and neural network \cite{Amari,Fujimoto,Allassonniere}.
-The em algorithm is an iterative algorithm to calculate the above minimization and it is rooted in the study of Boltzmann machine \cite{Bol}.
-In particular, the paper \cite{Fujimoto} formulated em algorithm the framework with Bregman divergence \cite{Amari-Nagaoka,Amari-Bregman}.
-This topic has been mainly studied in the community of machine learning, neural network, and information geometry.
-As another iterative algorithm, Arimoto-Blahut algorithm is known as an algorithm to maximize the mutual information by changing the distribution on the input system \cite{Arimoto,Blahut}.
+For example, the minimum divergence between a mixture family and an exponential family has been studied by using the em algorithm in the areas of machine learning and neural networks \cite{Amari1,Amari,Fujimoto,Allassonniere}.
+The em algorithm is an iterative algorithm to calculate the above minimization and it is rooted in the study of Boltzmann machines \cite{Bol}.
+In particular, the paper \cite{Fujimoto} formulated the em algorithm under the framework with Bregman divergence \cite{Amari-Nagaoka,Amari-Bregman}.
+The topic of the em algorithm has been mainly studied in the community of machine learning, neural networks, and information geometry.
+As another iterative algorithm, the Arimoto-Blahut algorithm is known as an algorithm to maximize the mutual information by changing the distribution on the input system \cite{Arimoto,Blahut}.
 This maximization is needed to calculate the channel capacity \cite{Shannon}.
 This algorithm has been generalized to various settings including the rate distortion theory \cite{Blahut,Csiszar,Cheng,YSM}, the capacity of a wire-tap channel \cite{Yasui}, and their quantum extensions \cite{Nagaoka,Dupuis,Sutter,Li,RISB}.
 In particular, the two papers \cite{YSM,RISB} made very useful generalizations to cover various topics in information theory.
 This topic has been mainly studied in the community of information theory.